- University of Northampton

-Designated part of the Waterside Enterprise Zone by Northampton Borough Council, the Victorian engine shed was built in the early 1870s for the Midland Railway to service trains on the Bedford to Northampton line.
+Designated part of the Waterside Enterprise Zone by Northampton Borough Council, the Victorian engine shed was built in the early 1870s.
 The shed is of historic and aesthetic significance and is a rare and unusual example of Victorian railway architecture due to its small scale and polychrome brickwork façade.

 After over 50 years of servicing trains, the building was first converted into a workshop, then a Welding School for British Rail Engineers, before finally closing in 1998.
 Although the shed was designated as Grade II listed in 1995, a fire in 2000 destroyed the building leading to further dilapidation.

-Due to the dilapidated condition of the Shed, the main challenge was organising the construction and repair works in stages to ensure the damaged building remained structurally stable throughout.
+Due to the dilapidated condition of the Grade II-listed Shed, the main challenge was organising the construction and repair works in stages to ensure the damaged building remained structurally stable throughout.

 The Engine Shed had to be transformed to create functional space for the organisation whilst preserving the heritage of the building and its previous function.